EDM115/nextgen-leech/README.md

 # TeleLeech
 ## [WIP] Bot written from scratch that uploads content to telegram

-### I willstart to work on it when my exams will be done (probably by the end of June)
+### I will start to work on it when my exams will be done (probably by the end of June)

 ### Features :
 + Only leech for the moment (because TD are gone)